 I switched to a vine maple crotch with tenoned cross-branches in the Y. This transformed my turning night and day.
 Not only did my treadle resist wobbling, but it stayed perfectly rigid causing a smooth stroke.
 Unfortunately my mortises weakened the treadle until it failed.
 I built a new one out of another crotch but with oak boards fastened across with brass rivets.

-My next experiment was to use a sprint pole instead of bike bungies.
+My next experiment was to use a spring pole instead of bike bungies.
 My first pole was too short (around 24 feet) so I upgraded to a pole that’s over 30 feet long.
 I first propped my pole up with an X I built with two cedar branches bound together, but I upgraded to a crotch I hammered into the ground.
 I needed to balance where I put the crotch–if it were too near the bottom of the spring pole than there would be too much leverage and if I put it too near the top then I would not have enough hight to have full turns.

 The spring pole doubled as an unparalleled cat toy.